-An injured hand or upper extremity injuries, like a wrist injury or elbow injury, may be painful, require surgery, or immobilization in a cast or a custom fabricated splint; however, any of the above-named injuries may also impede function of the affected upper extremity.
+An injured hand or upper extremity injury, like a wrist injury or elbow injury, may be painful, require surgery, or be immobilized in a cast or a custom fabricated splint; however, any of the above-named injuries may also impede function of the affected upper extremity.
 Hand therapists can work with you to improve hand function after hand surgery or injury, minimize the risk of hand injuries, and get you back to feeling like yourself again through the use of therapeutic exercises, therapeutic activities, and the use of physical agent modalities.

 Our hand therapists at Ivy Rehab will work with you one-on-one to design a custom rehabilitation physical therapy plan specifically tailored to your injury or current condition.
-Treatment sessions typically include a combination of modalities such as heat, ice, or electrical stimulation, hands-on manual mobilization techniques, exercises such as stretching and strengthening, and therapeutic activities related to your everyday life.
-Therapeutic activities may include anything that is required for you to manage your day-to-day tasks independently such as feeding or food cutting simulation, cooking, sports like tennis, golf, or baseball, general exercise, and weight lifting, or walking your dog.
+Treatment sessions typically include a combination of modalities such as heat, ice, electrical stimulation, hands-on manual mobilization techniques, exercises such as stretching and strengthening, and therapeutic activities related to your everyday life.
+Therapeutic activities may include anything that is required for you to manage your day-to-day tasks independently such as feeding or food cutting simulation, cooking, sports such as tennis, golf, or baseball, general exercise, weight lifting, or walking your dog.
 Our hand therapists may also provide recommendations for modifying certain activities or the environment in which the activity is performed, which are specific to your physical abilities to increase your independence after an injury or impairment.

 When should you go to a doctor for a hand injury?